How to Use YouTube's Free Online Video Editor

 Wait...YouTube has a Free Video Editor?

 Believe it or not, the YouTube video editor has been around since September 2011.
 When it was first released it was somewhat limited, but over the years it has grown to become a versatile, feature packed video editor.
-It works great on Macs, PCs and Chromebooks, but is best avoided if you are working on a mobile device like an iPad or Android phone.
+It works great on Macs, PCs and Chromebooks, but it's best avoided if you are working on a mobile device like an iPad or Android phone.
+Here's a look at what it can do for you and your online videos.

 The YouTube Editor is not the most powerful editor you will ever use.
 However, it is free, and it includes all the basic editing tools you need to make a professional looking video.
 It is also an online tool, so you can use it anywhere you have an internet connection, and on any computer that you have access to.